kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 The returned poses list contains detected poses for each individual in the image.
 For single-person models, there will only be one element in the list.
 If the model cannot detect any poses, the list will be empty.

 For each pose, it contains a confidence score of the pose and an array of keypoints.
-PoseNet and MoveNet both return *17 keypoints.*
+MoveNet both return *17 keypoints.*

 <img src="photos/keypoints.png" width="300" height="300">